sudo -u postgres psql

 postgres=#

-Create database & connect to it
+Create DB & Connect to it

 postgres=# create database teachers;